WinTweaks/windows-optimization/README.md

 # Windows Optimization for Gaming

 Essential scripts and tools to optimize Windows 10 for high-performance and low-latency gaming.
-Some scripts are my own, and some are the work of others.
+Some scripts are entirely my own, while others include the work of others.
 Each one has a specific, clearly defined purpose, and unless noted, will work independently of the others.

 All scripts must be **Run as Administrator**.